 Assessing Your Hormone Status

 There are a number of ways of assessing your hormone status.
-For many, you can determine hormone deficiencies and excesses simply based on symptoms and health history.
-Blood tests are never very accurate to assess hormone levels, but they become even less reliable as you age.
+For many, you can determine hormone deficiencies and excesses simply based on a detailed symptoms and health history.
+Blood tests are seldom very accurate to assess hormone levels, but they become even less reliable as you age.

-The most accurate way to assess hormone levels, especially as you age, is via urine testing.
-The Dutch Hormone test, for example, assesses hormones levels and whether the body is able to metabolize hormones appropriately.
+The most accurate way to assess hormone levels, especially as you age, is via urine testing as urine is able to more accurately assess whether the body is able to metabolize hormones appropriately.

 Treating Hormone ImbalancesThere are a number of different ways to treat hormone imbalances.
 For some individuals, hormone levels can be normalized by simply improving one's lifestyle -- getting more sleep, decreasing stress, improving diet, and exercising more.
 For others, nutraceuticals, herbs and homeopathics can be beneficial in addressing hormone imbalances.
 For those that have severe or unrelenting symptoms, bio-identical hormone therapy can be a wonderful option.